 Humbled by an employee discussion in our Atlanta office, I was pleasantly surprised that given the hypothetical situation of winning the lotto, all employees said that after a brief holiday, they would want to come back to work at Marketing Eye.

-The engagement level on a day-to-day basis in our Atlanta office is very high – not to say, other offices are not the same.
-Company culture is everything and there are many reasons why it has a direct impact on bottom line.
+The engagement level on a day-to-day basis in our Atlanta office is very high – that's not to say, other offices are not the same.

 There are a number of lessons learned from having a start-up in Atlanta that is inherently different from other offices we have.